zechendorf/satoshipay/Documentation/User/Index.rst

 This is a type supported by SatoshiPay as of July 22nd 2016.
 It allows you display a single image.
 In This mode you can define the width and height of the container, define an Image and an (optional) teaser image.

+If you do not define a teaser image a blurred image of the original will be rendered by this extension and used as a placeholder.

+You may define a width and height for the image - if you don't, it will fall back to SatoshiPay's default settings (wich is a 250x250 square).

 .. figure:: ../Images/UserManual/GoodTypeImage.png
    :width: 500px
    :alt: image good